reedspool/html-wiki/entries/documentation/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Sat Sep  6 06:52:49 PM PDT 2025

+Shared the project with Ryan and Drew.
+Got a lot of great feedback about how to pitch and explain it.
+Iw as excited that they found it interesting.

+Future: Had the thought to attach a log to a single instance of parameters and add to that log whenever a parameter was written or updated or the parameters were used.
+It would be easy to make a widget in the global template to view the log for the generation of each page.

 ### Thu Sep  4 10:40:27 PM PDT 2025

 Tied up some loose ends which made the project feel a lot nicer: a delete button and a 404 page.
 The 404 page has a button to create the given URL, which makes it really feel like a wiki.